Aman-14/Slotlist-API/README.md

 }
 ```

+Response : The api will resond with an Array containing teamnames.
+And it will add `NOT FOUND` if message doesn't contain teamname

 **NOTE:**
 `content_array` should be a array of Strings containing teamnames.
 Otherwise the endpoint will return a message `Empty-Body`